-PINS ID Description / Theme Inspectorate's Comment How and where addressed?
-3.8.1 Impacts on agricultural land from rail freight expansion land and wider highway network improvements The Scoping Report states that there would be no impact on agricultural land as a result of the proposals for the rail freight expansion land and land required for the highway network.
-The extent of highways works is subject to review and refinement as the transport assessment is finalised.
 The Inspectorate agrees that loss of agricultural land is unlikely to occur as a result of the highway network improvements, however, and can be scoped out of further consideration.
 The Inspectorate notes in the Scoping Report Site Description, paragraph 3.7, however, that the Proposed Development description includes reference to 'undeveloped land' within the area proposed for rail freight expansion north of East Midlands Airport.
 No details are supplied of the spatial extent of this undeveloped land nor its current land use.
 The ES should confirm the current land use for the rail freight expansion, whether it is agricultural land and if so, confirm its classification.
-Where agricultural land is identified, this should be included in the assessment of effects within the ES.
-Paragraph 15.1.1 confirms that The Highway Works and EMG1 Works areas do not contain any agricultural land or soil resources and are therefore scoped out of this assessment.
-The land to be used for the EMG1 Works is described in Chapter 2: Site and Surroundings which makes clear it is not agricultural land.
-3.8.2 Loss of Best and Most Versatile (BMV) agricultural land The ES should contain a clear tabulation of the areas of land in each BMV classification to be temporarily or permanently lost as a result of the Proposed Development, with reference to accompanying map(s) depicting the grades.
-Specific The areas of land in each BMV classification to be temporarily or permanently lost as a result of the Scheme are
+Where agricultural land is identified, this should be included in the assessment of effects within the ES. scoped out of this assessment.
+3.8.2 Loss of Be and Mo Versatile (BM agricultural land st tabulation of the areas of land in